Low Fat, Low Calorie, Low Carbohydrate, and Diabetic Friendly

 Check out more of What’s Cooking America’s Salad and Salad Dressing Recipes.

 In food processor, add onion, canola oil, vinegar, catsup, salt, pepper, mustard, Splenda, and egg white; whirl until blended.

 Store in the refrigerator.
 Bring to room temperature before using on your salad.

 Recipe makes 1 1/2 cups (24 tablespoons) - 1 tablespoon per serving.

 Each Serving Totals - 1.2 Fat Grams, 2 Carbohydrate Grams, 16 calories

 DO NOT OVERDRESS YOUR SALADS - Too much salad dressing will weight down the salad ingredients and mask their flavors.
 T he dressing's role is to highlight not to overpower the salad ingredients.
 A general rule is 1/4 cup of dressing for 6 cups of greens.
 As soon as your salad is mixed, taste a leaf to see if there is sufficient dressing.
 I f not, drizzle some more over the salad, a tablespoon at a time; toss and taste again.

 * Other sugar substitutes to use are Xylitol and Truvia.

-Categories:Condiments - Sauces - Butters - Relishes - Jam and Jelly Recipe Diet recipes Healthy Recipe Index (Low fat, Low Calorie, Low Carb) Salad & Salad Dressing Recipes
+Categories:Condiments - Sauces - Butters - Relishes - Jam and Jelly Recipe Diet recipes Healthy Recipe Collection (Low fat, Low Calorie, Low Carb) Salad & Salad Dressing Recipes